List of built-in iOS apps: Podcasts

 Podcasts is a media player used for playing podcasts available for users running iOS 6 or above, after previously being available through the Music app.
 Podcasts can be discovered and followed or subscribed to in the 'Browse' and 'Search' tabs, with the 'Listen Now’ tab showing new episodes of followed podcasts as they are made available.
 Podcast channels allow users to follow or subscribe to creators rather than individual shows.

 Preview

 Preview is a PDF viewer first introduced in iOS 26, based on the program originally developed for NeXTSTEP and carried over to MacOS.
 The app is capable of viewing, editing, and annotating a number of documents and digital image files saved to the device or an iCloud Drive.
-Preview can also create new image files or scan psychical documents using the device's camera, converting them into Portable Document Format (PDF) files.
+Preview can also create new image files or scan physical documents using the device's camera, converting them into Portable Document Format (PDF) files.
 It employs the Quartz graphics layer, and the ImageIO and Core Image frameworks.